skalahonza/skalahonza/README.md

 I am not just a tech guy.
 I also have passion for music.
 I play the piano in a band called JGDIX.
 I like jazz, swing and boogie-woogie.
 I love jam sessions and improvising.

 ## 🔭 I’m currently working on
-### TALXIS
+### Heart Rate Detector
-Better check it out https://www.talxis.com/en :eyes:
+Better check it out https://heart.mild.blue/#/en/ :eyes:

 ## ⚡ Technologies
 ![CSharp](https://img.shields.io/badge/CSharp-239120?style=flat-square&logo=c-sharp)